 How To Start Matched Betting

-You’ve already made a great start by taking the time to read this matched betting guide.
+You’ve already made a great start by taking the time to read this guide.

-I’ve also created an eBook specifically for people who are new to matched betting.
+Alongside that, we’ve also created an eBook specifically for people just like you who are new to Matched Betting.

-I explain the steps you need to take in order to make your first £1000 profit from matched betting.
+We explain the steps you need to take in order to make your first £1000 profit.